phormio/psr7-cookies/docs/api.md

-The following features, which the package lacks, should probably be considered as big gaps in its functionality:
+The following features, which the package lacks, should probably be considered as gaps in its functionality:

   * Deletion of cookies from the HTTP message object (not the HTTP client)